SymbioticLab/FedScale/README.md

 ```
 git clone https://github.com/SymbioticLab/FedScale
 cd FedScale
 source install.sh
 pip install -e .
 ```

-This will install the following automatically:
+This will install the `Anaconda` if it doesn't exist.

-* Anaconda Package Manager
-* CUDA 10.2
+If you want to use GPU and install `CUDA 10.2`, add the flag `--cuda` after `install.sh`to specify ( `source install.sh --cuda ` ).

 If you prefer different versions of conda and CUDA, please check comments in `install.sh` for details.